 If You’re Already Pregnant, There are Risks, But They’re Low

-Congratulations if you’re a mom-to-be.
+Congratulations if you’re expecting.
 If you stay healthy, coronavirus probably won’t jeopardize your pregnancy or your baby.
 Even if you do get coronavirus, the risk of transmitting it to your baby is very low.
 Unfortunately, there haven’t been many high-quality scientific studies to shed light on all of the potential risks.

 However, if you do contract coronavirus and develop serious symptoms, this may increase your risks for pregnancy complications, including pre-term birth.
 More intensive research is needed to confirm, but scientists also believe that simply being pregnant can make you vulnerable to more severe cases of COVID-19.

-All of the precautions for people who want to become pregnant apply here, too.
+All the precautions for people who want to become pregnant apply here, too.
 Even though you will likely be at home, caring for your infant for some time, professional child-care could be a big question mark.
-Even asking your closest relatives for help could expose you and your baby to COVID-19 risks, unless they are already living in your household.
+Even asking your closest relatives for help could expose you and your baby to COVID-19 risks unless they are already living in your household.

 Still Not Sure?
 Talk to Your Doctor